dbriones49/VLAN-Configuration/README.md

 ![image](https://github.com/user-attachments/assets/4ba40171-f41f-4d9a-8cb0-9dafdcdce6a6)

-Next, we will asisng the ports.
+Next, we will assign the ports.
 VLAN10 will be addressed first.
 We start by entering " int fa0/0".
 Next we will allow access for PC0.
-We enter " swithcport mode access"
+We enter " switchport mode access"
 Then enter " switchport access vlan 10"